 Do you want to practice Italian today?
 That is possible!
 Just contact one of our teachers today.

-The verb ricordare is often used with ordinal numbers to talk about recalling specific dates, events, or places.
-Its present tense conjugation is:
+The verb ricordare (to remember) frequently appears with ordinal numbers to talk about dates or events.
+Here is the present tense conjugation:

 - io ricordo